joerivanveen/wp-reading-progress/readme.txt

 2. Example of the reading progress bar on my photography blog

 == Changelog ==

+1.2.3: fixed bug initializing window height to 0 on page load in some cases

 1.2.2: increased compatibility with themes regarding looking for single article